 2012-13: Hawryluk made his WHL debut with Brandon as a 16-year-old and skated for Canada Western in the 2013 U17 World Hockey Challenge.
 He appeared in 61 of 72 games for the Wheat Kings and scored 18 goals with 25 assists; finishing -18 with 46 penalty minutes on a Brandon team that had the WHL’s third worst record.
 Hawryluk had no points and 16 penalty minutes in four games for Canada Western at the WHC.

-2013-14: Hawryluk played for Canada's U18 team at the 2013 Ivan Hlinka Memorial Tournament in August before returning to Brandon for his second season with the Wheat Kings.
-Skating on a line with fellow 2014 NHL Draft prospect John Quenneville much of the season, he was leading Brandon in assists (31) and plus/minus (+11) as the Wheat Kings were leading the East Division in early February.
-Hawryluk was tied for third with 16 goals and had 35 assists after 47 games.
-Skating for Canada, he had his only point of the Ivan Hlinka tournament, a goal, in Canada's 4-0 gold medal game win and was +1 with 6 penalty minutes in five games.
-Hawryluk was ranked 42nd amongst North American skaters in Central Scouting's mid-term rankings prior to the 2014 NHL Draft.
+2013-14: Hawryluk played for Canada’s U18 team at the 2013 Ivan Hlinka Memorial Tournament in August and in the 2014 World Junior Championship and skated for Brandon in his second WHL season.
+Teamed with fellow 2014 NHL Draft prospect John Quenneville on the Wheat Kings’ top line much of the season, he led Brandon forwards in assists (31) and plus/minus (+16).
+The Wheat Kings finished third in the East Division and reached the second round in the playoffs.
+Hawryluk scored 24 goals and had 44 penalty minutes in 59 regular season games.
+He scored 5 goals with 7 assists and was +5 with 12 penalty minutes in eight playoff games.
+Skating for Canada, he had his only point of the Ivan Hlinka tournament, a goal, in Canada’s 4-0 gold medal game win and was +1 with 6 penalty minutes in five games.
+Hawryluk had an even plus/minus with 2 assists and 10 penalty minutes in six games at the WJC.
+He was ranked 37th amongst North American skaters in the Central Scouting final rankings and was selected by Florida in the second round (32nd overall) in the 2014 NHL Draft.

 Hawryluk is an offensively skilled forward used in all situations.
-Shoots the puck well.
-Gritty forward that will drive to the net aggressively.
-Reliable defensively.
+He shoots the puck well and is a gritty forward that will drive to the net aggressively.
+He is reliable defensively.
+Hawryluk is shorter than most elite forward prospects but has a thick build and is strong on the puck.